kirangangadi/trade-store-app/README.md

 # Introduction
 This document describes in detail of Trade store app.
 With this app client will be able to store Trade data or retrieve data with the help of available API.
+Trade app also takes care of updating expired trades with scheduler on every day at 1.00 AM
+This app is implemented with Java 8, Spring Boot, Maven, H2Database

 # Getting Started
 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about: